Ludicro/Ludicro-Python/README.md

 # About
-Collection of CTFs that I have created for UofL's ACM CTF or for fun.
+Collection of CTFs that I have created for UofL's ACM CTF or for fun that I have made public.

+In the spirit of good sportsmanship, I trust those competing to not utilize anything in here to find the flag.
+This repo has been made public for credibility purposes and to demonstrate work I have done.

 ## LudicroCTF1
 This is a simple enumeration ctf executable file based off the trollbox.py.
 The goal of this CTF is to find the flag hidden within the program.